bunyaminkalkan/e-world-api/README.md

 # E-World-Api

-Welcome to Your Django E-World-api!
+Welcome to E-World-Api!
 This project aims to [Creating an Interactive Card Trading Platform].

 ## Getting Started